Colorectal Cancer in Malaysia: Symptoms, Prevention and Treatment Options

 Staging for Colorectal Cancer

 Once diagnosed with colorectal cancer, the cancer is the further assessed with imaging techniques such as an endorectal ultrasound, CT scan or an MRI scan.
 To assess the spread of the tumor, a PET/CT scan can be performed.
-These investigations help to stage the colorectal cancer, though in many cases the staging is done after surgery.
-In general, there are 4 stages to colorectal cancer:
+These investigations help to stage the colorectal cancer, with four stages:

 Stage 1: | The cancer is within the lining of the colon |